HTA Stage 2 guidance notes

 Complete / justify as necessary.

 Justification of costs (limit 8,000 characters)

 - Please provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested.
 This should include the following costs: staff costs, travel and subsistence, dissemination costs, equipment (including lease versus purchase costs), consumables, patient and public involvement (PPI) and any other direct costs.
-For help with estimating PPI costs please see the INVOLVE cost calculator.
+For help with estimating PPI costs please see the payments guidance.